 The Long-Term Expected Real Rate of Return is an important input into the actuary's determination of the reasonable range for the discount rate which is used in determining the total pension liability.
-Prior year's financial reports presented the Long-Term Expected Real Rate of Return provided by the System's investment consultant, whereas this year's report presents this information for both fiscal years 2020 and 2019 from the System's actuary.
 The actuary's method incorporates information from multiple consultants and investments firms regarding future expected rates of return, variances, and correlation coefficients for each asset class.

 The change integrates data from multiple sources to produce average values thereby reducing reliance on a single data source.

-The discount rate used to measure the total pension liability was 7.00% at June 30, 2020, and 7.15% at June 30, 2019.
+The discount rate used to measure the total pension liability was 6.90% at June 30, 2021, and 7.00% at June 30, 2020.
 The projection of cash flows used to determine the discount rate assumes that contributions from plan members will be made at the current contribution rates, and that contributions from participating employers and non-employer contributing entities will be made at the actuarially-determined rates approved by the Board of Trustees and by the Public Retirement Systems Actuarial Committee, taking into consideration the recommendation of the System's actuary.
 Based on these assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-In accordance with GASB 67, regarding the disclosure of the sensitivity of the net pension liability to changes in the discount rate, the following presents the net pension liability of the participating employers calculated using the current discount rate for June 30, 2020, and June 30, 2019, as well as what the employers' net pension liability would be if it were calculated using a discount rate that is one percentage point lower or one percentage point higher than the current rate.
+In accordance with GASB 67, regarding the disclosure of the sensitivity of the net pension liability to changes in the discount rate, the following presents the net pension liability of the participating employers calculated using the current discount rate for June 30, 2021, and June 30, 2020, as well as what the employers' net pension liability would be if it were calculated using a discount rate that is one percentage point lower or one percentage point higher than the current rate.

+June 30, 2021

+Changes in Discount Rate

+Current

+1.0% Decrease Discount Rate 1.0% Increase

+5.90% 6.90% 7.90%

+Net Pension Liability \$679,861,906 \$354,385,200 \$82,941,128

 June 30, 2020

-Cha Changes in Discount Rate
+Cha anges in Discount I Rate

 Current

-1.0% Decrease Discount Rate 1.0% Inc
+1.0% Decrease Discount Rate 1.0% Increase

-6.00% 8.00%
+6.00% 7.00% 8.00%

 Net Pension Liability \$1,001,255,446 \$693,154,944 \$435,981,943

-June 30, 2019

-Cha anges in Discount Rate

-Current

-1.0% Decrease Discount Rate 1.0% Increase

-6.15% 7.15% 8.15%

-Net Pension Liability \$906,766,948 \$626,191,010 \$390,696,924